torbiak/md2ms/readme.md

 nested.
 To implement strong emphasis, *md2ms* uses the macro **.BI** to format spans wrapped in triple asterisks or underscores.

-*Ms* has no concept of hyperlinks, so they are implemented as footnotes.
-Autolinked URIs and e-mail addresses are simply output in a constant-width font.

 *Ms* does not define a horizontal rule macro, so *md2ms* does it
 instead: